tomafro/tomafro.net/site/posts/2009-07-08-dscl-the-easy-way-to-add-hosts-on-osx.markdown

 ---
 layout: post
 title: dscl - the easy way to add hosts on OS X
-categories: [osx, dscl, development, shell, reminder]
+tags: [osx, dscl, development, shell, reminder]
 ---
 As a web developer, I often want several host names pointing at my local machine whilst developing and testing applications.
 I may want to use Apache virtual hosts to serve multiple apps at once, or use subdomains to distinguish different accounts within a single application.